FeaturesPluginsDocs & SupportCommunityPartners

 NetBeans Code Snippet Module Tutorial

-This tutorial demonstrates how to add code snippets to the HTML/JSP Component Palette.
+This tutorial demonstrates how to create and add code snippets to the HTML/JSP Component Palette.
 Code snippets are small pieces of code that can be dragged from a component palette and dropped in the Source Editor.
 They serve to speed up coding.
 The HTML/JSP Component Palette has several code snippets already, but you might want to add some additional ones and share them with others.
-When you use the IDE to create a NetBeans module that contains your code snippets, the IDE provides facilities for creating a binary NetBeans Module (NBM) file, distributing it, and having its recipients install it via the Update Center.

 To create a code snippet, you use the NetBeans Palette API.
 A code snippet requires the following files: